Saranshmalik/react-native-zendesk/README.md

 #### Android

-For android currently one small addition is needed on root build.gradle (Trying to fix this up, let me know if you have suggestions for it)

 You need to add this in your root build.gradle under allProjects -> repositories file of the project.
 `maven { url 'https://zendesk.jfrog.io/zendesk/repo' }`